 - Blueberries: 2,400 μmol TE/g

-Optimal use of propolis ointment requires more than just applying it to the skin.
-Based on our experience with thousands of customers, we have developed best practices that maximize its effectiveness.
+Optimal use of Propolis Ointment requires more than just applying it to the skin.
+Based on our experience with thousands of customers, we have developed proven practices that maximize effectiveness.

 - Perform a patch test on an inconspicuous area of skin

-- Special caution in case of bee pollen allergy
+- Exercise special caution if you have a bee pollen allergy

 - Pregnant women should consult a doctor before use

-- Skin preparation: Gently cleanse and dry the affected area with pH-neutral soap
+- Skin Preparation: Gently clean the affected area with pH-neutral soap and dry

 - Dosage: Apply thinly – less is often more with concentrated natural products

-- Frequency: 2-3 times daily for acute problems, 1 time daily for maintenance
+- Frequency: 2-3 times daily for acute problems, once daily for maintenance

 - Patience: First improvements often visible after 3-5 days

-The science behind propolis is fascinating, but ultimately, what matters is one thing: How does your skin feel?
-In our final section, we'll cover specific application scenarios, safety considerations, and choosing the right propolis cream for your individual needs.
+The science behind propolis is fascinating, but ultimately one thing counts: How does your skin feel?
+In our final section, we will cover specific application scenarios, safety aspects, and selecting the right propolis cream for your individual needs.

-Even though propolis cream is considered a natural skin care product, caution is advised.
-After more than two decades in botanical product development, I've learned that natural doesn't automatically mean free of side effects.
-Especially with propolis, we need to be honest about potential risks.
+Even though Propolis Cream is considered a natural skincare product, caution is advised.
+After over two decades in botanical product development, I have learned: natural does not automatically mean free of side effects.
+Especially with propolis, we need to speak honestly about potential risks.

-In short: Propolis ointment is safe for most people, but it can cause allergic reactions in 1-3% of users.
-People with bee pollen or balsam allergies should be especially cautious.
+Briefly explained: Propolis Ointment is safe for most people, but can cause allergic reactions in 1-3% of users.
+People with bee pollen or balsam allergies should be particularly careful.

-- Beekeepers and beekeepers: Increased awareness due to occupational exposure
+- Beekeepers and bee handlers: Increased sensitization due to occupational exposure

 - Balsam allergy sufferers: Cross-reactions with Peru balsam possible